luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 just a requested sector, the disk drive can read the entire track containing that sector into the cache, in the hope that other sectors of the track will be requested later

 Even modern OS's also do the same.
-So, multiple level of pre-fetching, will it be redundant or make read even more faster?
+So, multiple level of pre-fetching, will it be redundant or make read even more faster?  #to-read

 >The set of tracks having the same track number is called a cylinder, because if you look at those tracks from the top of the disk, they describe the outside of a cylinder.